BanzooIO/federated_policies_and_tos/lemmy-privacy-policy.md

 ---

 This document is CC-BY-SA.
-Originally adapted from the [Mastodon privacy policy](https://mastodon.social/privacy-policy).
+Originally adapted from the [Mastodon privacy policy](https://mastodon.social/privacy-policy), which was originally adapted from the [Discourse privacy policy](https://github.com/discourse/discourse).